-Work on conceptualizing, developing, and testing the decision theater is done through several cases from different industry sectors in Sweden.
+The Decision Arena is a digital war room for model-driven design…The intended process is model-driven, i.e. work practice and interaction is centred around the use of digital models, model generated information, simulation data and product data collected in the field.
+In the room design proposals are evaluated by playing out potential usage scenarios and investigating cause and effect relationships building a shared understanding of the task at hand.
+Work on conceptualizing, developing, and testing the Decision Arena is done through several cases from different industry sectors in Sweden.
 Through the successive implementation of new industrial cases a generic simulation scheme based on Value-Driven Design (VDD) has evolved.
 VDD uses a single objective function, as so-called value function, to measure the “goodness” of the design.
 As indicated by the figure below, VDD aggregates the multidisciplinary models of function and cost, evaluated by adding business and contextual data, into a ‘value model’.
 More on VDD in general and research conducted by the PDRL team in particular can be found here.

-The development of the decision theater is ongoing and will be one of PDRLs main research focuses the coming years.
+“– The Decision Arena is our main vehicle for deploying research findings, it’s in here our research streams converges“, says professor Tobias Larsson.
+The development of the Decision Arena is ongoing and will be one of PDRLs main research focuses the coming years.

 - Wall, J., Bertoni, M., Larsson, T. (2018).
 A model-driven decision arena: Augmenting decision making in early design, Norddesign conference proceedings, The Design Society, 2018.

 - Syed, A.C. & Bertoni, M. (2018) Modelling resale value of compaction machines: a data mining approach.
 Special Session in Data-Driven PSS design at the INCOM conference 2018, Bergamo, June 13-14 2018.